moleculerjs/site/source/docs/0.13/metrics.md

 title: Metrics
 ---

 Moleculer has a built-in metrics feature.
-You can enable it within the [broker options](broker.html#Broker-options) with `metrics: true` option.
+It can be enabled within the [broker options](broker.html#Broker-options) with `metrics: true` option.
 If it is enabled, the broker emits metrics events at every requests.
 You can subscribe to these events in your services and transfer them to your Tracer system (ZipKin, OpenTracing...etc).

 ## Context params & meta